 Author(s)

-If you need a new car, but don’t want to spend the money on a brand new vehicle, a used car is generally a great option.
-Buyers should always be careful when buying used cars—checking CARFAX for the vehicle’s history, total mileage, whether it was in any accidents, etc.
+If you need a car, but don’t want to spend the money for a brand new vehicle, a used car is generally a great option.
+Buyers should always be careful when buying used cars—checking CARFAX for the vehicle’s history, total mileage, and whether it was in any accidents.

 One thing buyers don’t always think about when looking for a used car is whether the vehicle has incurred any water damage.
-Even though used vehicle inventory is normalizing, you may need to be extra careful when shopping as more flood-damaged vehicles will be entering the marketplace and sellers may not be forthcoming with this information.
+With storms and hurricanes affecting large parts of the country, water-damaged vehicles will be entering the marketplace and sellers may not be forthcoming with this information.

 Recent hurricanes